 On request we can supply custom product variants with special housings powered by even bigger batteries.
 For example a 3.6V C sized mono cell typically has a capacity of 9Ah with leads to a 3x increased battery life compared to the standard AA-cells.
 With D sized cells of typically 19Ah capacity this value can be doubled once again (6x).

-The device can be fixed on a flat surface using the lateral mounting holes of the case, see Hardware Variations for a detailed description of all housing dimensions.
+The device can be fixed on a flat surface using the lateral mounting holes of the case, see Hardware Variations / Accessories for a detailed description of all housing dimensions.
 Alternatively we offer as accessory a mounting clip for a standard 35mm DIN rail.
 The device can then easily snapped on a such rails.
 It can therefore be added to a variety of racks alongside other devices.

 Under any circumstances the device must not be mounted higher than 2 meters above ground to avoid any risks in case of falling down!